Aris Melissaratos

 Aris Melissaratos is a Romanian-born Greek-American engineer, industrialist, aerospace executive, investor, philanthropist, university administrator, author and former government official in Maryland.
-He served as Secretary of Business and Economic Development of Maryland from 2003 to 2007, in the administration of Governor Robert Ehrlich.
+He was Secretary of Business and Economic Development of Maryland from 2003 to 2007, in the administration of Governor Robert Ehrlich.

 Early life and education

 Melissaratos was born to Greek parents in Galátsi, Romania, on December 3, 1943.
 The following year the Soviet Union occupied Romania and implemented a process of Sovietization.
 In 1950 the Melissaratos family fled to Greece as refugees.
 In 1956 they emigrated to the US, settling in Baltimore.
-He earned a Bachelor of Science degree in engineering at the Johns Hopkins University and a Master of Science in engineering management at George Washington University, and completed the Graduate Program for Management Development at Harvard University and graduate research in international relations at Catholic University of America.
+He earned a Bachelor of Science degree in engineering at the Johns Hopkins University and a Master of Science in engineering management at George Washington University.
+He later completed the Graduate Program for Management Development at Harvard University and graduate research in international relations at Catholic University of America.

 Business career

 In 1966 Melissaratos joined the Westinghouse Electric Corporation.
-Over the next 25 years he occupied various positions, eventually becoming chief operating officer for the corporation's defense electronics and aerospace divisions, where he oversaw technology development, design, engineering and manufacturing operations throughout the US, Puerto Rico, Mexico and Barbados, managing some 16 000 employees and a $3.2 billion annual revenue portfolio.
-He ended his 32-year relationship with Westinghouse as vice president of science and technology and chief technology officer with responsibility for research and development.
-He also managed the Science and Technology Center at Westinghouse's corporate headquarters in Pittsburgh.
-After Westinghouse's purchase of the CBS television network and the replacement of the Westinghouse brand with that of the CBS Corporation, Melissaratos left Westinghouse in 1998 (aged 55) to join Thermo Electron Corporation as vice president of research and development and president and chief executive officer of its wholly owned subsidiary, the Coleman Research Corporation.
+Over the next 25 years he occupied various positions, eventually becoming chief operating officer for the corporation's defense electronics and aerospace divisions.
+In this position, he oversaw the company's development, design, engineering and manufacturing operations throughout the US, Mexico and Barbados along with 16,000 employees and a $3.2 billion annual revenue portfolio.
+He ended his 32-year relationship with Westinghouse as the Vice President of Science and Technology and Chief technology officer.
+Melissaratos also managed the Science and Technology Center at Westinghouse's corporate headquarters in Pittsburgh.

+After Westinghouse's purchase of the CBS Television Network and the replacement of the Westinghouse brand with that of the CBS Corporation, Melissaratos left Westinghouse in 1998 to join Thermo electron corporation as its Vice President of Research and Development and president and chief executive officer of its wholly owned subsidiary, the Coleman Research Corporation.
 He also simultaneously became CEO of the affiliated Thermo Coleman Corporation and Thermo Information Solutions.
 Melissaratos is chairman of a private think-tank, the ArMel Center for Technology and Public Policy.
 In April 2020, he joined St John Properties, Inc, headquartered in Baltimore, Maryland, a real estate development and investment firm active in states including Maryland, Colorado, Louisiana, Nevada, Pennsylvania, Utah, Virginia and Wisconsin, as vice president of corporate education and leadership development.

 Government service

-In 2003 Melissaratos was appointed Business and Economic Development Secretary of Maryland in the administration of Republican Robert Leroy "Bob" Ehrlich, Jr..
-The Baltimore Sun newspaper reported that at a conference in the boardroom of First Mariner Bank, business leaders urged O'Malley to reappoint Melissaratos, but O'Malley did not invite Melissaratos to stay on and he left his government post in January 2007.
+In 2003 Melissaratos was appointed the Business and Economic Development Secretary of Maryland in the administration of Republican Bob Ehrlich.
+During the administration of Governor Martin O'Malley, The Baltimore Sun reported that at a conference in the boardroom of First Mariner Bank, business leaders urged to reappoint Melissaratos, but O'Malley did not invite Melissaratos to stay on and he left his government post in January 2007.